-He added to his glowing reputation as the Scots secured their second win from three with victory over in this weekend.
+He added to his glowing reputation as the Scots secured their second win from three with victory over Wales in Edinburgh this weekend.
 The match brought him head-to-head with Leigh Halfpenny, above, the incumbent Lions Test full-back whose superb goal-kicking and safety under the high ball made him indispensable in the 2013 series victory in Australia.

 Where Hogg again produced magical touches against the Welsh, putting Tim Visser clear with a devastatingly quick take-and-give in one motion, Halfpenny brings greater security at the back as well as world-class marksmanship.